 - Utilizing linear, nonlinear, or reverse periodization, create a program by adhering to the principles of volume, intensity, pace, and rest periods.

-- Include a dynamic warm-up, gradual overload, enough rest and recovery, a good diet, and the perfect technique to optimize the program’s results.
+- Ask health professionals to incorporate a dynamic warm-up, gradual overload, enough rest and recovery, a good diet, and the perfect technique to optimize the program’s results.

 Step-By-Step Guide to Design a Functional Training Program

-We present to you a guide to creating a functional training program that can be useful for athletes of all fitness levels:
+We present to you a guide to creating a functional training program that can be useful for athletes of all fitness levels and regular fitness industry gymgoers:

 Begin developing your functional training plan by assessing your current fitness level and noting any specific limitations or weaknesses.
 This can be done by measuring your strength, flexibility, and body composition, as well as performing functional movement analysis.
 This will give you a baseline to work from and help you identify areas in need of development.